 Dollar Cost Averaging - How it Works

-If you repeat this process regularly, then the idea is that, in the longer term, the average cost of your portfolio will be less than the current market value of the share price, allowing you to take a profit after having received the benefit of dividend income in the meanwhile.
+So you repeat this process regularly, with whichever regular investment amount you have chosen.
+The idea is that, in the longer term, the average cost of your portfolio will be less than the current market value of the share price.

 Put Options a Better Alternative